lmoravek83/monitorui/readme.md

 Info: Logs keeps same structure, so they can be easily processed (OK, Warning, Error) in to logs machine processing platform (Grafana, Kibana, Splunk etc...)

 * General Logs
-/logs/monitor_DDMMYYYYY.log - sotre daily logs which contains information from each run, failures and other issues.
+/logs/monitor_DDMMYYYYY.log - store daily logs which contains information from each run, failures and other issues.
 Also contains when each run starts and ends, including duration

 * Logs for data processing (Splunk, Grafana, Kibana etc ..)
 /logs/log_daily_feed/sitename.log - store daily log of each moniterd site / host. in this folder are stored last logs from all minitored sites / hosts.